crate/crate-docs-style/DEVELOP.rst

 - Add a section for the new version in the ``CHANGES.txt`` file

-- Commit your changes with a message like "Prepare release x.y.z"
+- Commit your changes with a message like "Prepare release X.Y.Z"

 - Push to ``origin``